RedPRL/sml-redprl/README.md

 - a dependent version of the LCF apparatus to support refinement rules for existential judgments (long-term)

-Red JonPRL is a proof assistant for Nominal Multi-Sorted Computational Type Theory, whose semantics are defined in Sterling & Morrison's [Type Refinements for the Working Class](https://github.com/jonsterling/type-refinements-for-the-working-class).
+RedPRL is a proof assistant for Nominal Multi-Sorted Computational Type Theory, whose semantics are defined in Sterling & Morrison's [Type Refinements for the Working Class](https://github.com/jonsterling/type-refinements-for-the-working-class).
 The syntactic framework is described in
 [Syntax and Semantics of Abstract Binding Trees](https://github.com/jonsterling/syntax-and-semantics-of-abts),